Citrix Provisioning (Citrix Hypervisor, VMware, Hyper-V, Nutanix)

 The Citrix Provisioning connector configuration requires an account that the App Layering appliance can use to access the virtual machine where you are creating a layer or publishing layered images.

 If you plan to publish layered images to your Citrix Provisioning environment, add a Citrix Provisioning connector configuration for that Citrix Provisioning location.

 Citrix Provisioning requirements

 - Domain accounts have permissions to access the Citrix Provisioning store and the local system account does not.
-If your Citrix Provisioning server is configured to use the local system account, which is the default setting, you can change the account by running the Citrix Provisioning configuration tool.
-The tool gives you an option to run as local system or use a domain account.
+If your Citrix Provisioning server is configured to use the local system account, which is the default setting, you can change the account by running the Citrix Provisioning configuration wizard.
+The wizard gives you an option to run as the local system or use a domain account.
 Choose a domain account.

 - The domain user account in the connector configuration must be in the local Administrators group on the Citrix Provisioning server.

 - Citrix Provisioning server and account information - For App Layering to access the location in your Citrix Provisioning environment where you want to publish a layered image, you supply the credentials and location in a Citrix Provisioning connector configuration.